obiwan314/node-red-node-thingrest/README.md

 This node acts as an output node.
 It expects to receive an msg object with a property of payload that maps directly to the Thing you are trying to update.

 **Example**:

+If the Thing you are trying to update has a String property called stringProperty and a Number property called numberProperty, the following payload would  update these property values.

 msg.payload = {
 	stringProperty:"Hello World",
 	numberProperty:345